tamberg/nics/README.md

 Address space information based on [IANA assignments](http://www.iana.org/assignments/ipv4-address-space) licensed under [their licensing terms](https://www.iana.org/help/licensing-terms).

-To adapt the pins to your wiring, see https://pinout.xyz > GPIO.
+To adapt the GPIO pins to your wiring on a Pi, see [this pinout](https://pinout.xyz).

 ## Code
 Build [nics.c](nics.c) on Linux